The 1990s saw the end of the two-generation triumvirate of the Rice-Oxley, Tarring and Cordero families.

-A threat to all commerce that ended “not with a bang but a whimper” was the supposed inability of many computer programs to handle the transition from 20th to 21st-century dates.
+The millennium bug A threat to all commerce that ended “not with a bang but a whimper” was the supposed inability of many computer programs to handle the transition from 20th to 21st-century dates.

 Known as the “Y2K” problem it made a lot of work for software writers and consultants and FOW’s training activity.
 Whether it was due to these precautions or the subject being over-hyped was never clear, but in the event there were very few service failures or system crashes.

 For Metal Bulletin the threat was real enough, as it had invested heavily in computer hardware, software and personnel from the mid-1980s.

 Diversification remained a strategic aim and in 1995 we bought Oil Price Assessment (OPAL), which tracked prices of motor fuel in Europe, and Sea Net, a software house covering ocean freights.
 It was initially loss-making, but its software was used to launch Metal Net, an initiative on home territory.

 Total staff reached 300 in some eight locations (not counting correspondents).
 Later we took rented offices on Westminster Bridge Road as an overflow for Lower Marsh.

 After 83 years’ publication (with a small gap) as a print product as Quins Metal Handbook and Metal Bulletin Prices and Data, the annual was issued only as a CD-Rom.

 As the decade closed, Metal Bulletin was supplying more and more information electronically, but the twice-weekly print product remained its backbone, not least because advertisers were slow to recognise the electronic product as a good medium.